World Journal: Discrimination against breastfeeding women

 On October 21, 2013, World Journal published a controversial article that allegedly discriminated against breastfeeding women.
-Titled "Breastfeeding photos embarrass Chinese-American to death," the article cited anonymous resources, labeled breastfeeding photos as "R-rated-photos," described those photos as "disturbing" and "disgusting."
-The article received strong reaction among Chinese American Community and the Taiwanese Breastfeeding Association launched a protection against World Journal.
+Titled "Breastfeeding photos embarrass Chinese-American to death", the article cited anonymous resources, labeled breastfeeding photos as "R-rated-photos", and described those photos as "disturbing" and "disgusting."
+The article received strong reaction among Chinese American Community and the Taiwanese Breastfeeding Association launched a protest against World Journal.
 Media Watch criticized that the report was "misleading" and "biased."

 It was also reported that World Journal allegedly failed to accommodate employees' legal nursing needs.
-Chinese American journalist and author To-wen Tseng blogged about her experience of being forced to pump her breast milk in a bathroom stall, and was harassed by colleagues for attempting to wash pumping accessories in the office kitchen.
-In November 2013, Legal Aid Society-Employment Law Center submitted a lawyer's letter to World Journal, requesting a policy change and supervisor training regarding nursing employee's legal rights.
+Taiwanese American journalist and author To-wen Tseng blogged about her experience of being forced to pump her breast milk in a bathroom stall, and was harassed by colleagues for attempting to wash pumping accessories in the office kitchen.
+In November 2013, Legal Aid Society-Employment Law Center submitted a lawyer's letter to World Journal, requesting a policy change and supervisor training regarding nursing employees' legal rights.

 The World Journal disputed the employee's claims, but agreed to settle the case.
 On August 25, 2014, World Journal made a policy change as requested and paid for the damage.